 Once you’re psychologically and/or physically dependent on alcohol, quitting on your own is difficult.
 Getting alcohol counseling is a great first step toward becoming sober.
 This type of counseling may be part of a rehab program.
 Typically, you can attend residential (or inpatient) or outpatient treatment, depending on the severity of your dependence.
 Those with severe addictions and withdrawal symptoms will likely require the residential form of treatment.

 While stopping cold turkey sounds effective, this approach can be dangerous for some people, especially those with long-term addictions.
 Alcohol is one of the few addictive substances that can be fatal during withdrawal.
 For this reason, you should not try to get clean on your own at home.
 Instead, medical professionals at your chosen rehab can safely guide you through the process of quitting alcohol.

 In treatment, you’ll begin to learn how to quit drinking alcohol for your future.
 You’ll also learn how to avoid drinking to reduce stress and anxiety.
 You can maintain your sobriety by using the skills you gain in rehab.

 Although quitting on your own sounds like the easiest way, relapse is very common for people who don’t get to the core issues behind their drinking.
 Partnering with a quality treatment center increases your chances for lasting recovery.

-Crest View Recovery Center is an addiction treatment facility located in an intimate mountain setting in North Carolina.
+Crest View Recovery Center is an addiction treatment facility located in an intimate mountain setting in Asheville, NC.
 We promote heavy family involvement as part of treatment because we understand that addiction doesn’t only affect the user—it impacts everyone around him.

 Moreover, our services include: